GrisellTavitas/MechaCar_Statistical_Analysis/README.md

 As we can noticed the p-value of our linear regression analysis is 5.35 x 10^-11, so it is smaller than the normal range of significance level of 0.05%; so then there is sufficient evidence to reject our null hypothesis, meaning that the slope of our linear model is not zero.

 -Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+To answer this questions we should look at the r-squared value, which is 0.71 in our multiple linear regression model, meanign that roughly 71% of the variability of our dependent variable is explained using this linear model.
+Since the Intercept term is statistically significant as well, it may mean that we need to change our independent variables or reevalueate the coefficients and significance.

+So, we could say that even when the multiple linear regression works ok ar predicting our current dataset, fails to generalize and predicting future data correctly.
+We should consider to change the independent variables or re-evaluate the coefficients and significance,

 ## Study Design: MechaCar vs Competition

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.